 No Dudleyas outside the Hasseanthus group can be propagated from leaves.
-Hasseanthus is said to bloom at 5 months of age with good greenhouse care, and lose its leaves in the spring.
+That group is said to bloom at 5 months of age with good greenhouse care, and lose its living leaves in the spring.
 The other plants in the genus may bloom within their first year from seed, provided nursery care.

 Dudleya is related to other New World Crassulaceae including Echeveria, which is separate geographically (found on mainland Mexico and parts south, not on the peninsula of Baja California).
 It may be difficult to distinguish the two genera without floral features.
 Echeveria flowers are always tubular, while Dudleya flowers may be tubular, flat, or cup-shaped.